evagorasmakridis/starter-hugo-academic/content/publication/c9/index.md

 ---
-title: "Distributed Gradient-Tracking Optimization with Packet-Error Resilience in Unreliable Networks"
+title: "Average Consensus over Directed Networks in Open Multi-Agent Systems with Acknowledgement Feedback"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Andreas Grammenos
+- Gabriele Oliva
-- Sindri Magnusson
+- Evangelia Kalyvianaki
+- Christoforos N. Hadjicostis
 - Themistoklis Charalambous

 # Author notes (optional)